Solid oxide fuel cell: Introduction

-Because of these high temperatures, light hydrocarbon fuels, such as methane, propane, and butane can be internally reformed within the anode.
+Because of these high temperatures, light hydrocarbon fuels, such as methane, propane, and butane, can be internally reformed within the anode.
 SOFCs can also be fueled by externally reforming heavier hydrocarbons, such as gasoline, diesel, jet fuel (JP-8) or biofuels.
 Such reformates are mixtures of hydrogen, carbon monoxide, carbon dioxide, steam and methane, formed by reacting the hydrocarbon fuels with air or steam in a device upstream of the SOFC anode.
-SOFC power systems can increase efficiency by using the heat given off by the exothermic electrochemical oxidation within the fuel cell for endothermic steam reforming process.
-Additionally, solid fuels such as coal and biomass may be gasified to form syngas which is suitable for fueling SOFCs in integrated gasification fuel cell power cycles.
+SOFC power systems can increase efficiency by using the heat from the exothermic electrochemical oxidation within the fuel cell for an endothermic steam reforming process.
+Solid fuels, such as coal and biomass, may also be gasified to form syngas suitable for fueling SOFCs in integrated gasification fuel cell power cycles.

 Thermal expansion demands a uniform and well-regulated heating process at startup.
-SOFC stacks with planar geometry require on the order of an hour to be heated to operating temperature.
-Micro-tubular fuel cell design geometries promise much faster start up times, typically in the order of minutes.
+SOFC stacks with planar geometry require an hour to heat to operating temperature.
+Micro-tubular fuel cell design geometries promise much faster start-up times, typically in the order of minutes.

 Unlike most other types of fuel cells, SOFCs can have multiple geometries.
-The planar fuel cell design geometry is the typical sandwich type geometry employed by most types of fuel cells, where the electrolyte is sandwiched in between the electrodes.
-SOFCs can also be made in tubular geometries where either air or fuel is passed through the inside of the tube and the other gas is passed along the outside of the tube.
+The planar fuel cell design geometry is the typical sandwich-type geometry employed by most types of fuel cells, where the electrolyte is sandwiched between the electrodes.
+SOFCs can also be made in tubular geometries where either air or fuel is passed through the inside of the tube, and the other gas is passed along the outside of the tube.
 The tubular design is advantageous because it is much easier to seal air from the fuel.
 The performance of the planar design is currently better than the performance of the tubular design, however, because the planar design has a lower resistance comparatively.
 Other geometries of SOFCs include modified planar fuel cell designs (MPC or MPSOFC), where a wave-like structure replaces the traditional flat configuration of the planar cell.
 Such designs are highly promising because they share the advantages of both planar cells (low resistance) and tubular cells.

 Operation

 A solid oxide fuel cell is made up of four layers, three of which are ceramics (hence the name).
 A single cell consisting of these four layers stacked together is typically only a few millimeters thick.
 Hundreds of these cells are then connected in series to form what most people refer to as an "SOFC stack".
-The ceramics used in SOFCs do not become electrically and ionically active until they reach very high temperature and as a consequence, the stacks have to run at temperatures ranging from 500 to 1,000 °C. Reduction of oxygen into oxygen ions occurs at the cathode.
+The ceramics used in SOFCs do not become electrically and ionically active until they reach very high temperatures.
+As a consequence, the stacks have to run at temperatures ranging from 500 to 1,000 °C. Reduction of oxygen into oxygen ions occurs at the cathode.
 These ions can then diffuse through the solid oxide electrolyte to the anode where they can electrochemically oxidize the fuel.
-In this reaction, a water byproduct is given off as well as two electrons.
+In this reaction, water byproduct and two electrons are given off.
 These electrons then flow through an external circuit where they can do work.
 The cycle then repeats as those electrons enter the cathode material again.